millermedeiros/esformatter/README.md

-It's very important to note that adding/removing/reordering `nodes` might cause undesired side effects on other plugins (`rocambole.moonwalk` and `rocambole.recursive` might not work as expected and/or you might forget some `node.[start|end]Token` and/or `token.[next|prev]` and break other plugins).
-So if you need to edit the tree structure please use the `stringAfter` method.
+It's very important to note that adding/removing/reordering `nodes` might cause undesired side effects on other plugins (`rocambole.moonwalk` and `rocambole.walk` might not work as expected and/or you might forget some `node.[start|end]Token` and/or `token.[next|prev]` and break other plugins).
+So if you need to edit the tree structure please use the `stringAfter` method or write a standalone CLI tool that can be used on the `pipe` setting.

 ## IRC